 , mesquite, sumac and creosote bushes.

 The campsite has 19 sites, all equipped with tables, grills, drinking water and metal shelters, and some with electric hookups.
 Views are good but the place is quite exposed, so is often very windy, and hot in summer; most people visit in spring and fall.
 Apart from a partly paved, 3/4 mile nature loop trail on the west wide of the campground, and an unmaintained path at the south end of the ridge, opportunities to explore the surroundings are somewhat limited as the surface is sharp and unstable, but off-trail hiking is quite possible with care.
-Day use fees start at $3 for a vehicle with one person, avoidable by parking along the highway just outside the entrance and walking directly into the lava - but then all other parts of the vast lava field, away from the small recreation area, are also free to explore.
+Day use fees start at $3 (in 2020) for a vehicle with one person, avoidable by parking along the highway just outside the entrance and walking directly into the lava - but then all other parts of the vast lava field, away from the small recreation area, are also free to explore.
 The southern edge of the black formations is only 14 miles from the start of the dazzling white dunes of the White Sands National Monument

 , just one of many striking contrasts in the state of New Mexico.